wh-alice/mig_visualstudio/vs/deployment/how-to--add-a-trusted-publisher-to-a-client-computer-for-clickonce-applications.md

 ---
-title: "How to: Add a Trusted Publisher to a Client Computer for ClickOnce Applications" ms.custom: "" ms.date: "10/21/2016" ms.prod: "visual-studio-dev14"
+title: "How to: Add a Trusted Publisher to a Client Computer for ClickOnce Applications | testtitle" ms.custom: "" ms.date: "10/21/2016" ms.prod: "visual-studio-dev14"